Deepfakes in the Workplace: How Synthetic Media Improves Life at the Office

 Deepfakes are used in customer presentations and emails.
 One of the partners, who does not speak Japanese, created a deepfake version of himself speaking to a client in Japan in fluent Japanese!

-Important: Customers are always warned that they are looking at a video created by artificial intelligence, and not a real person.
+Important: Customers are always warned that they are looking at a video created by artificial intelligence, and not a real person, ensuring the ethical use of deepfake generators.

 Deepfakes allow companies to: